 If you or a member of your family participates in the benefit programs below, then you may automatically be eligible for LIHEAP based on your income:

-Eligible households can only apply for LIHEAP assistance from the first Monday in November until mid-December each year.
+Eligible households can only apply for LIHEAP heating assistance between November 6 and December 15 each year, and for cooliong assistance between May 1 and September 30.
 LIHEAP applications cannot be submitted year-round.

 To apply for LIHEAP in Kentucky, complete the following three steps: